 What Do They Buy

-The top five costumes for adults were a witch, a Batman character, an animal, a Marvel superhero, and a vampire.
+The top five costumes for adults were a witch, vampire, zombie, pirate, and Avengers character.

 The National Retail Federation hired Prosper Insight & Analytics for the survey.
-The company polled 6,791 consumers in September 2017.
+The company polled 6,961 consumers in September 2018.
 The purpose was to gauge consumer behavior and shopping trends related to Halloween spending.
 That helps the Federations' member retailers plan for the holiday.
-The consumer polls have a margin of error of plus or minus 1.2 percent.
+The consumer polls have a margin of error of plus or minus 1.2 percentage points.

 Historical Halloween Sales

 Halloween's affordability means that people are spending more now than even before the recession.
 In 2007, they paid $65 each.
 Per-person spending hit a low point of $56 in 2009, climbing quickly to $66 a person in 2010, and $72.31 in 2011.